ArclightMat/misc/setups/arch_uki_btrfs.md

 The following setup was designed considering a personal machine, which shouldn't be running anything worthwhile in /srv or using /root.
 Otherwise, follow OpenSUSE's layout instead.
+Swap is documented below for convenience, zram can be used instead.

 Create subvolumes for root, home, swapfile and var, and a snapshot subvolume for root.
   - `/` -> `@root`